 The Enneagram Type ONE personality has a highly attuned sense of right and wrong based on a carefully crafted set of internal standards.
-They deem it virtuous to do the right thing; they take action based on what they think they should do.
+These individuals deem it virtuous to do the right thing; they take action based on what they think they should do.
 This impulse may lead them to see the highest good and motivate diligent efforts to attain it.
-Or, it may give them an eye for seeing error, driving them to reform what has gone awry.
+It may also give them an eye for seeing error, driving them to reform what has gone awry.

 ONES take their time forming opinions, making decisions, and taking action.
 Everything goes through an inner law court during which they act as plaintiff, defendant, judge, and jury.
 Judgments will be defended rigorously at the conclusion of this exacting process.
 ONES have a hard time making mistakes and an even harder time accepting blame.
 When at fault, they ruminate, self-criticize, and then institute self-improvement so it won’t happen again.